jmajurel/cod-19/README.md

 # cod-19
 Covid19 app
 The main goal of the app is to provide useful information about current covid19 situation in world.
 The app replies to GP needs as well as public people.
-It is fully translated to english and french languages.
+It is fully translated to English and French languages.

 Tech stack: React App